Ross Township, Monroe County, Pennsylvania: Transportation

 As of 2013, there were 68.07 mi of public roads in Ross Township, of which 19.91 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 48.16 mi were maintained by the township.

 Pennsylvania Route 33 is the only numbered highway serving Ross Township.
 It briefly crosses the eastern corner of the township, but the nearest interchanges are in neighboring townships.
-Main thoroughfares within the township include Kunkletown Road, Mount Eaton Road, Old Route 115, Smith Gap Road and Weir Lake Road.
+Main thoroughfares within the township include Kunkletown Road, Mount Eaton Road, Old Route 115, Smith Gap Road, and Weir Lake Road.

 Ecology

-According to the A. W. Kuchler U.S. potential natural vegetation types, Ross Township would have a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25).
+According to the A. W. Kuchler's U.S. potential natural vegetation types, Ross Township has a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25).
 The peak spring bloom typically occurs in late-April and peak fall color usually occurs in mid-October.
 The plant hardiness zone is 6a with an average annual extreme minimum air temperature of -6.8 °F.